bobf34/Coursera_GetCleanData/CODEBOOK.md

 ## UCI HAR Data Set Information
 A database of acceleration and angular velocity data was collected for the purpose of training machine-learning models to recognize various human activities such as walking, sitting and laying.
 The data was collected using inertial measurement units (IMU's) inside of a Samsung Galaxy SII cell phone.
 More detailed information is available with the original data set which is stored on the UCI Machine Learning repository located at: [http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

-The raw XYZ acceleration and angular velocity data was augmented with new variables.
+The raw XYZ acceleration and angular velocity data was augmented with new features.
 As an example, time-series data was converted into frequency-domain data and then further divided into various frequency bands.
 Each dataset record contains the following:

 * Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
 * Triaxial Angular velocity from the gyroscope.